Share this Post

 A lot of marketers make the incorrect assumption that successful content needs to be 100% original.
 But putting different spins on similar topics has proven to be successful.

-You can repurpose your ideas by looking at one main concept from different angles to create multiple pieces of content.
+You can repurpose ideas by looking at one main concept from different angles to create multiple pieces of content.

 At Fractl, we found a way to stretch the topic of travel hygiene for our client Travelmath.
 We started with researching hygiene in public spaces and then slightly spun the topic to make it something new for publishers.